MicrosoftDocs/Viva/Viva/glint/question-library.md

    > [!TIP]
    > In cases where text is altered to sufficiently alter the item's meaning, we do not keep the benchmark and this item is considered customized.
 While losing a benchmark might seem like a disadvantage, using items that are most relevant to your organizational needs and measuring progress over time are more impactful.

-   > [!TIP]
-   > We recommend that you do not customize standard survey items as customized items should not map to external benchmarks.
+We recommend that you do not customize standard survey items as customized items should not map to external benchmarks.
 If making a change to our standard survey items, we recommend duplicating the question and creating a customized version.

 ### Custom questions interfere with question mapping